postcss/postcss/docs/api.md

     PostCSS will set it automatically.
   * `word (string)`: a word inside a node’s string, that should be highlighted as source of error.
+  * `index` (number): a index inside a node’s string, that should be highlighted as source of error.

 See also [`Result#warn()`] for warnings.